India expels six Canadian diplomats, withdraws its High Commissioner as row over Nijjar murder escalates

-NEW DELHI: Relations between India and Canada hit a diplomatic low on Monday as India expelled six Canadian diplomats.
+NEW DELHI: Relations between India and Canada hit a diplomatic low on Monday as India expelled six Canadian diplomats and decided to withdraw its High Commissioner and other threatened diplomats from the country.

+Meanwhile, around the same time, the Canadian media quoted an unnamed senior official as saying that Ottawa has expelled six Indian diplomats, including the high commissioner.

+The Globe and Mail daily quoted the Canadian official as saying that the Royal Canadian Mounted Police (RCMP) have evidence that the six diplomats were involved in the alleged plot to murder Khalistani separatist Hardeep Singh Nijjar in June 2023.

 "It was underlined that in an atmosphere of extremism and violence, the Trudeau government's actions has endangered the safety of India diplomats.
 We have no faith in the current Canadian government's commitment to ensure their security.
 Therefore the Government of India has decided to withdraw the High Commissioner and other targeted diplomats and officials,’’ said the MEA.